abiquo/abiquo-cookbook/README.md

 ===============

 This cookbook provides several recipes to install an upgrade an Abiquo platform.
-It allows to provision an Abiquo Monolithic and the Remote services from scratch, as long as upgrading an existing Abiquo installation using the latest nightly builds.
+It allows to provision an Abiquo Monolithic, the Remote Services and a KVM hypervisor from scratch, as long as upgrading an existing Abiquo installation using the latest nightly builds.

 It targets Abiquo 3.0 or later releases.